shehand/swimming-pool-res/README.md

  - Admin can confirm user by scanning qr code, entering number or entering email/id.

 > - View analytics
  - Logged in users could see daily traffic of pool roughly with graph or some other technique.
 Then user can select preferable time period.
 Also admin can view advanced reports.
-Such as income,registered user count, more regular customers.
+Such as income, registered user count, more regular customers.

 > - Logout
  - Admin and user can logout from the system